Magic Candies: Plot

 Dong-Dong is a young, friendless boy who enjoys playing with marbles.
 While trying to purchase more, he instead buys round candies, and samples them when he gets home.

 The first, patterned like the couch in the family home, allows him to actually speak to the couch, but only as long as the candy is in his mouth.
 The couch asks him to retrieve the remote from its side, and requests that he tell his father to stop farting on it so much.
 Shocked, Dong-Dong agrees, and shortly after, the candy melts away, leaving the couch inanimate once more.

 Realizing that the candies are magic, Dong-Dong tries the next, which is the pattern of his dog, Gusuri.
 He asks why Gusuri no longer likes playing with him, and Gusuri explains that he's now an older dog, and prefers quieter activities.
 Gusuri assures Dong-Dong that he loves him, as Dong-Dong comforted him when he was a puppy and takes good care of him.
 After they play together like old times, Gusuri uses their last moments of communication to urge Dong-Dong to make friends and not worry about him.

 Dong-Dong's dad then arrives home.
 He is a strict father, having many rules and expectations for his son.
 Dong-Dong, annoyed at his overbearing nature, eats a candy while in bed, which is revealed to be connected to his father.
 He hears his father's affectionate, loving thoughts towards him, and Dong-Dong gets up to hug him, appreciating and reciprocating his feelings.

 As Dong-Dong does his homework the next day, he tries his next candy, which is revealed to be bubblegum.
 The bubble floats out of the window, and returns with the voice of his late grandmother.
-His grandmother assures him that she's having fun in the afterlife, meeting her old friends and watching over him.
+His grandmother assures him that she is having fun in the afterlife, meeting her old friends and watching over him.
 Like Gusuri, she urges him to make friends of his own.
 Dong-Dong happily saves the gum under the desk, pleased that he can speak to his grandmother whenever he likes.

 The next piece of candy leads him outside, where he hears the voices of leaves happily wishing each other good-bye as they fall from the trees.
 As he finishes the candy, Dong-Dong notices a boy his age watching him.
 The final piece of candy is clear and flavorless, and Dong-Dong decides to create his own voice for it, asking the other boy if he wants to play.
-The boy agrees, and they become good friends.
+The boy agrees and they become good friends.